Big toe pain can make you dread putting on your favorite shoes or boots am I right? Matt felt that way too but not anymore!

 Matt called our office with fairly advanced big toe pain which had progressed to the point that walking was painful and running and sports were getting harder and harder to participate in enjoyably.
 His big toe pointed towards his second toe and he had a bump on his big toe joint, both of which are classic signs of a bunion.
 He like many were looking for a solution to end his pain and get back to the activities he enjoys.

-Matt, like many other patients we’ve seen, felt discouraged because his feet ached to the point of distraction and cause downright pain!
+Matt, like many other patients we’ve seen, felt discouraged because his feet ached to the point of distraction and caused downright pain!

 Does walking or running hurt?
 Take look at your bare foot.
 Does your big toe point in toward your second toe?
+Does your big toe hurt to the point you’d classify it as big toe pain?
 Is there a bump on your big toe joint?
 If so, you might have a bunion.

 Just What is a Bunion?

 A bunion is a misalignment of the big toe joint.
 This misalignment causes the big toe to point outwards and rotate towards the smaller toes, and appears as an enlargement at the base of the big toe.
 Similarly, if you have a sizeable bump at the base of your little toe you may have a bunionette.

 What are the Symptoms of a Bunion?

 Some symptoms of bunions and bunionettes include: